-QuantiFast Multiplex RT-PCR Kits provide rapid real-time one-step RT-PCR quantification of RNA targets in a multiplex format.
-Depending on the real-time cycler used, up to 4 targets can be quantified simultaneously in the same well or tube.
-High specificity and sensitivity in multiplex RT-PCR are achieved without any time-consuming optimization steps through the use of the hot-start enzyme HotStarTaq Plus DNA Polymerase together with a specialized RT-PCR buffer.
-Short cycling steps without loss of PCR sensitivity and efficiency are enabled by Q-Bond®, a patent-pending additive in the RT-PCR buffer.
+QuantiTect Multiplex RT-PCR Kits provide accurate real-time one-step RT-PCR quantification of RNA targets in a multiplex format.
+Depending on the real-time cycler used, up to 5 targets can be quantified simultaneously in the same well or tube.
+The kits are compatible with all types of probe chemistries, providing flexibility in the choice of probes for multiplex RT-PCR assays.
+High specificity and sensitivity in multiplex RT-PCR are achieved without any time-consuming optimization steps through the use of the hot-start enzyme HotStarTaq DNA Polymerase together with a specialized RT-PCR buffer.
+The kits are intended for use in gene expression analysis.